UPDATE: Delaware Spay/Neuter Funding Bill Passed!

 – After the third full year, $650,500

-*This estimate is based on a Department of Agriculture estimate of approximately 8,674 or more pet food brands.
+*This estimate is based on a Department of Agriculture estimate of approximately 8,674 or more pet food brands. - This law will provide more low-cost spay/neuter and rabies vaccinations for qualifying pets of low-income pet owners.

-• This law will provide additional funding for the spay/neuter and rabies vaccinations of free-roaming cats statewide to reduce their reproduction which in turn will reduce animal suffering, protect the public from disease, reduce nuisance complaints, and help Good Samaritan cat colony caretakers working with shelters and rescues to get cats altered.
+- This law will provide additional funding for the spay/neuter and rabies vaccinations of free-roaming cats statewide to reduce their reproduction which in turn will reduce animal suffering, protect the public from disease, reduce nuisance complaints, and help Good Samaritan cat colony caretakers working with shelters and rescues to get cats altered.

-• This law will provide funding to nonprofit animal shelters mandated by current law to spay/neuter animals before adoption.
+- This law will provide funding to nonprofit animal shelters mandated by current law to spay/neuter animals before adoption.

-• This law will require the State Office of Animal Welfare to provide an annual report to specific State Government Departments and legislative leadership for program accountability and tracking of results.
+- This law will require the State Office of Animal Welfare to provide an annual report to specific State Government Departments and legislative leadership for program accountability and tracking of results.